yamanidev/blog-articles/articles/my-first-experience-giving-a-talk-at-devfest-el-bayadh-2023.md

 date: 2024-01-19
 ---

 Disclaimer: I take you through my thought process as I was preparing for my first talk.
 This is more personal, so you might not get any value from reading this.
-It's something to document about my joureny, a piece I know I'd love to read in the future.
+It's something to document about my journey, a piece I know I'd love to read in the future.

 ## Context